-No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status? be undertaken to prevent vehicle tracking over restored areas; (ii) The grazing regime post restoration (including type of stock, intensity or season of grazing); and (iii) Timeline for removal of fences once tree and vegetation establishment targets have been met.
-Grazing regime including stock type, intensity and seasonality post restoration to be defined / agreed with Habitat Advisory Group (HAG), including Cononish Estate.
+No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status? o 6-monthly in year 4 o annually thereafter • Additional monitoring of Groundwater (PC 40) relating to any waste stored underground will be agreed should this become relevant at mine closure (Condition 40 refers).
+32 g) Other matters.
+The following details will be included within the Decommissioning and Restoration Plan: (i) How on-going monitoring for health and safety/engineering purposes will be undertaken to prevent vehicle tracking over restored areas; (ii) The grazing regime post restoration (including type of stock, intensity or season of grazing); and (iii) Timeline for removal of fences once tree and vegetation establishment targets have been met.
+All access routes will be defined Vehicles will not track beyond these unless instructed for restoration purposes by, or in consultation with, ECoW.
+Survey and monitoring may be undertaken on foot Grazing regime including stock type, intensity and seasonality post restoration to be defined / agreed with Habitat Advisory Group (HAG), including Cononish Estate.
 Grazing management within the GCGMP area during mine operations to provide guidance on appropriate parameters to apply within the mine site No grazing within the mine site while the mine is operational or for initial 5-years' aftercare, unless otherwise agreed by the HAG Safety fencing from the plant area to be removed at decommissioning Mine site fencing to be maintained for 5 years after mining ceases or until habitat / vegetation targets have been met & trees have established The removal of fences shall be reviewed and agreed between the Habitat Advisory Group, including Cononish Estate.
-32 h) Appendices: i) Construction Environmental Management Process (CEMP) in accordance with Condition 16 ii) Stack Specific Restoration plans in accordance with Condition 29 iii) Waste Management Plan (Condition 50) CEMP submitted Stack Specific Restoration Plans to be developed / submitted SWMP TO BE SUBMITTED To be provided in due course Not applicable at this time 33.
-Greater Cononish Glen Management Plan Within six months of the date of commencement of the development hereby permitted, a detailed Greater Cononish Glen Management Plan (GCGMP) land management scheme for thirty (30) years including ongoing aftercare, based on the draft GCGMP v1 and drawings (received 16 April 2018) shall be submitted to, and approved in writing by, the Planning Authority, in consultation with SNH.
-The approved Greater Cononish Glen Management Plan shall be implemented in accordance with the timescale set out within the plan.
-The GCGMP shall also incorporate the following principles as set out in the Ben Lui SAC Habitats Regulations Assessment requirements: Contents / status of plan: - Submission of plan and subsequent approval by NPA Application Area, GCGMP Location Plan & GCGMP Planting Plan (GCGMP v3) Programme updated to include peatland restoration & local community woodland path GCGMP remains flexible with scope for additional improvements from other funding sources Staged 30 Year Programme: - Yr 1 planting within Cononish Farm boundary (Fig 3) & Deer fencing / guards.
-Signage at Dalrigh CP, drainage / maintenance of Oak Path Greater Cononish Glen (GCGMP) Management Plan v3 dated 5 th November 2019 was approved by NPA Planning Authority by email 21.02.2020 GCGMP Meeting Held on 30.08.23.
-Attendees comprised stakeholders from Nature Scot, FLS, Cononish Landowner, Crown Mineral Agent (Wardell Armstrong), Loch Lomond & The Trossachs Countryside Trust, LLTNPA, DAL, SGZ, PMO, ECOW & LCOW.
-The Minutes from the preceding GCGMP meeting on 22.11.22 were approved as FINAL (ref.
-SCL-MOM-20221122).
-The meeting was preceded by a site visit to the glen and the upper mine site.
-Followed by a visit to the TMF pond, HEA 1 and Area 8 after the In Compliance
+To be provided in due course Not applicable at this time 32 h) Appendices: i) Construction Environmental Management Process (CEMP) in accordance with Condition 16 ii) Stack Specific Restoration plans in accordance with Condition 29 iii) Waste Management Plan (Condition 50) CEMP submitted Stack Specific Restoration Plans to be developed / submitted SWMP TO BE SUBMITTED To be provided in due course Not applicable at this time 33.
+Greater Cononish Glen Management Plan Within six months of the date of commencement of the development hereby permitted, a detailed Greater Cononish Glen Management Plan (GCGMP) land management scheme for thirty (30) years including ongoing Contents / status of plan: - Submission of plan and subsequent approval by NPA Application Area, GCGMP Location Plan & GCGMP Planting Plan (GCGMP v3) Greater Cononish Glen (GCGMP) Management Plan V3 remains the current and extant version.
+GCGMP Meeting Held on 19 th August 2024 in combination with In Compliance